disusered/blog/src/content/blog/phoenix-with-typescript.md

     "docker",
   ]
 heroImage: "./phoenix-with-typescript.jpg"
-heroImageAlt: "The logos for the Phoenix Framework, TypeScript, and ESBuild"
+heroImageAlt: "The logos for the Phoenix Framework, TypeScript, and esbuild"
 ---

 I've been working with Phoenix 1.7 for a few months now using the default JavaScript setup, but as the complexity of the front-end has grown, I've been looking for ways to improve the developer experience.
 I've been using TypeScript for a few years now, and I've been very happy with it, so I decided to try to use TypeScript in my Phoenix project.

 Most of the information I found online was for older versions of Phoenix, so I decided to document my experience here.
-I will be using ESBuild to transpile the TypeScript code to JavaScript, I don't want to radically change the build process, I only want add the developer ergonomics I am used to from years of front-end development.
+I will be using esbuild to transpile the TypeScript code to JavaScript, I don't want to radically change the build process, I only want add the developer ergonomics I am used to from years of front-end development.
 For this blog post, I will be starting with a fresh Phoenix 1.7 project.

 I also want to go beyond the typical "Hello World" example and show how to use TypeScript with Phoenix LiveView.
 I will be using the [Phoenix LiveView Hooks](https://hexdocs.pm/phoenix_live_view/js-interop.html#phoenix_live_view_hooks) to add some interactivity to the page, as well as Alpine.js which is commonly used with Phoenix for client-side interactivity.